Killer Summer Mom Hacks You NEED | SLACKER MOM

 Let them go barefoot!
 It really is healthier for them in so many ways.
 No kidding!
 And you’ll have less laundry to do.

-Wifi is Your Currency, (My Favorite Summer Mom Tip!)
+Wifi is Your Currency, (The BEST of the Summer Mom Hacks!)

-Once your kids are old enough to have phone and tablets of their own, wi-fi becomes prime parenting currency.
+Once your kids are old enough to have phones and tablets of their own, wi-fi becomes prime parenting currency.
 Each morning, leave them a sticky-note scavenger hunt to the wi-fi code.

 Host “Culinary Camp”